Learning Invariant Rules from Data for Interpretable Anomaly Detection: Definition of Invariant Rules

-We further denote the support of a predicate set $\mathcal{S}$ by $\sigma(S)$, representing the fraction of data points where all the predicates in $S$ are satisfied.
-Then, we formally define an invariant rule as follows: \begin{footnotesize} \end{footnotesize}where we call $\mathcal{S}_1$ the antecedent predicate set, $\mathcal{S}_2$ the consequent predicate set.
-The rule means whenever a data point satisfies the antecedent set $\mathcal{S}_1$, it must also satisfy the consequent set $\mathcal{S}_2$.
-For example, an invariant rule may look as follows: \begin{footnotesize} \end{footnotesize}Notably, we can use the invariant rules for interpretable anomaly detection.
-Concretely, we can report a data point as an anomaly if the predicates in the antecedent set are satisfied while anyone in the consequent set is not.
-Since such rules are self-explainable, they are extremely useful for accountable decision-making regarding the detected anomalies.
-More details of how we utilize such rules for interpretable anomaly detection will be described in subsequent sections.
+We further denote the support of a predicate set $\mathcal{S}$ ($\mathcal{S}\subseteq \mathcal{P}$) by $sup(S)$, representing the fraction of data points where all the predicates in $S$ are satisfied.
+Then, we formally define an invariant rule as follows: where we call $\mathcal{S}_1$ the antecedent predicate set, $\mathcal{S}_2$ the consequent predicate set.
+The rule means whenever a data point satisfies all the predicates in $\mathcal{S}_1$, then it must also satisfy all the predicates in $\mathcal{S}_2$.
+For example, an invariant rule may look as follows: